OptoCloud/fagprove-v1/docs/infrastructure.md

 This document describes the infrastructure used for this project.

+## Infrastructure Diagram

 <img src="diagrams/Infrastructure.drawio.png" alt="Infrastructure Diagram" height="500" />

 You can find diagrams for viewing and/or editing in the [diagrams](diagrams) directory.

+## Table of Contents

 Click on any of the headers below to learn more about the mentioned topic.

-## Table of Contents

 - **Cloudflare**